A professional development and networking opportunity for arts and cultural workers of color.

 When and where is the convening going to take place?

 Due to the ongoing nature of the COVID-19 pandemic, this convening will occur online.
-Exact timing of activities is to be determined, but these workshops will likely take place as a series of workshops in late November and early December.
+Exact timing of activities is to be determined, but these workshops will likely take place as a series of workshops in late January or early February 2022.

 Will there be any out-of-pocket costs associated with participating in the program?